aslilac/mckayla.blog/posts/all-you-need-is-data-and-functions.md

 along eventually, like optional arguments and a hygienic macro system, but there are other things that have been explicitly omitted from the language, like traits.

+I find [trait systems][rust traits] like [Rust]'s to be incredibly intuitive.
+They enable your code to be quite generic _and_ composable, in a way that I personally think feels quite nice.
+Interfaces in languages like [Go][go interfaces] or [C#][c# interfaces] fill very similar needs.
+The exact details vary slightly, but the idea is simple: **give developers a way to talk about shared behavior across different types.**

 For quite a while, I felt like traits were a glaring omission from the language, and I brought it up in the [Gleam Discord] several times.
 It would end pretty much the same way every time.
 "They don't allow you to express anything new, and they'd add a lot of complexity to the language."
-I always found this a bit frustrating, because I find [trait systems][rust traits] like [Rust]'s to be incredibly intuitive.
-They enable your code to be quite generic _and_ composable, in a way that I personally think feels quite nice.
+I always found this a bit frustrating.
 Every time I thought I had a compelling enough use case for traits, it was never enough to sway the others.
 It was pretty defeating, because I never really understood what the alternative was.
 How can I express myself generically in a language like Gleam, with a nominal typing system and no